BACH Healthcare Services

 How do I send a compliment to the provider, nurse or staff member who saw me during my visit?

-Patients may receive an Army Provider Level Satisfaction Survey in the mail or by email after their visit.
+Patients may receive a Joint Outpatient Experience Survey in the mail or by active duty patients may receive the survey by email after their visit.
 This survey allows patients to provide feedback on overall satisfaction, staff courtesy, respect and helpfulness, phone service, appointment availability and other aspects of care.
 The Army Medical Command has established performance standards for customer service and we can gain or lose up to $500 per returned survey.
 When we meet or exceed the Medical Command’s goals, we are able to reinvest this money back into your care for further improvements.

 How do I file a complaint?

 Every patient deserves excellent customer service.
 We strive to provide great care to our patients for each healthcare encounter, whether by phone or in person.
-On behalf of the BACH Commander and staff, we apologize if you haven't been treated as well as you deserve.
+On behalf of the BACH Commander and staff, we apologize if you feel you have not been treated as well as you deserve.
 We invest time and many resources to train our staff to provide excellent customer service.
 If we do not meet or exceed your expectations, please notify the supervisor, head nurse, Officer In Charge (OIC) or Non Commissioned Officer In Charge (NCOIC) of the service you are visiting.
-If you are not able to get your complaint resolved within the service you are visiting, please reach out to one of our patient advocates at 270-798-8178 or 270-798-8091 .
-It is important that we address your concerns at the point of service so that you leave BACH completely satisfied.
+If you are not able to get your complaint resolved within the service you are visiting, please reach out to one of our patient advocates at 270-798-8178 or 270-798-8091.
+It is important that we address your concerns at the point of service so you leave BACH completely satisfied and treated as well as you deserve.
+We invest time and many resources to train our staff to provide excellent customer service.

 Red Cross and Volunteers